yuchan-edu/FizzBash/README.md

 FizzBash
 ===================

-Alternative FizzBuzz written by Bash.
+Yet another FizzBuzz written by Bash.
 This echos 'Bash', instead of 'Buzz'.

 ## example